stereoplegic/structor/docs/working-with-code.md

 ## Working with code

-This chapter assumes that you have a basic knowledge of React, Redux and Redux Saga, Webpack and Hot Reloading,
+This chapter assumes that you have a basic knowledge of React, Redux and Redux Saga, Webpack and Hot Reloading.

 Also, it assumes that you understand what is a component model in terms of Structor.
-If not, please read "Designing UI" chapter of this guide.
+If not, please read [Designing UI](https://github.com/ipselon/structor/blob/master/docs/designing-ui.md#designing-ui) chapter of this guide.

 During the installation Structor is asking to provide a directory name where the source code of all components is or will be in the project.